Home solar PV systems comprise two main elements:

 We use specialist solar CAD software called PV*SOL which makes highly accurate predictions as to how many kWh or units of electricity your solar panel system will generate each year.

-We have access to all the various solar panel makes and models on the market, including the award-winning SunPower Maxeon 3 400W panels.
+We have access to all the various solar panel makes and models on the market, such as Jinko Solar, Trina, JA Solar and Qcells, as well as the award-winning SunPower Maxeon panels.